nya3jp/tast/docs/writing_tests.md

 ### Internal data files

-Small non-binary data files should be checked into a `data/` subdirectory under the test package as _internal data files_.
+Small non-binary data files should be directly checked into a `data/` subdirectory under the test package as _internal data files_.
 Prefix their names by the test file's name (e.g. `data/my_test_some_data.txt` for a test file named `my_test.go`) to make ownership obvious.

 Per the [Chromium guidelines for third-party code], place (appropriately-licensed) data that wasn't created by Chromium developers within